Skip to main content

 Learn how to import a cluster →

 CNAP automatically handles product deployments when customers complete purchases.
 The platform synchronizes your product’s Helm chart resources with the destination cluster based on the customer’s selected region.
-Each product deployment gets its own dedicated namespace for security and isolation between different customer deployments.
+Each product deployment gets its own dedicated to avoid conflicting resources and provide security and isolation between different customer deployments.
 When deployments fail or customers cancel, CNAP automatically cleans up all associated resources to keep your infrastructure tidy.